Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Fluctuations and responses: methods

 \subsection{Path integral approach}

 Another method used is the recently developed approach to current fluctuations~\cite{herpich2020njp,lazarescu2019large,vroylandt2020efficiency,gopal2022large} based on Martin--Siggia--Rose path integral formulation of stochastic dynamics~\cite{martin1973statistical,peliti1985path,weber2017master}.
 Since details of this approach were thoroughly described in the above references, we focus only on the most relevant aspects.
 Analogously to the mean field approach described in Sec.~\ref{subsec:mfldev}, this method applies the thermodynamic limit $N \rightarrow \infty$ before the long time limit $t \rightarrow \infty$, and thus describes the current fluctuations around the deterministic trajectory corresponding to the solution of the mean field equation~\eqref{eq:meanfield}.
 Consequently, it characterizes \textit{conditional fluctuations} for a system initialized in a basin of attraction of a given fixed point and measured during an observation time that is short compared to the lifetime of this fixed point, but long compared with the other time scales of the system; such conditional fluctuations have been recently analyzed in Refs.~\cite{vroylandt2020efficiency,fiore2021current}.
-Fluctuations of the heat current from the bath $\alpha$ are described by means of the counting field-dependent (biased) Freidlin-Wentzell Hamiltonian~\cite{herpich2020njp}